 Trek: Sapa Valley

 In Hanoi, we sleep in bunkbeds in a dormitory.
-While in Hoa Binh and Sapa we enjoy group homestays where we all stay in our hosts home, and in Ha Long Bay, we sleep for two nights on a boat.
+While in Hòa Bình and Sapa we enjoy group homestays where we all stay in our host's home.
+On the way to and from Sapa, we sleep overnight on a train in private cabins.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

-A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader.
+A leader-escorted round-trip flight will be available (but not required) from SFO for those travelers who wish to fly with a leader.
 Please contact our office for details.

-Gather in JFK, NY to board the optional escorted flight bound for Hanoi.
+Gather at SFO to board the optional escorted flight bound for Hanoi.
 Arrive in Vietnam the next evening, settle in, and get the lay of the land.

-We have our group orientation in the morning before setting off on walking tour of the surrounding neighborhood.
+We have our group orientation in the morning before setting off on a walking tour of the surrounding neighborhood.
 Participate in an introduction to Vietnamese culture, language, and history while gaining insight into life in Vietnam.
+Learn introductory Vietnamese in a formal lesson and use your culinary skills in a cooking class!

-We'll explore Hanoi's Temple of Literature, Hoa Lo Prison, Vietnamese Women Museum, and the lively Old Quarter.
-We'll visit beautiful Hoan Kiem Lake – a cultural and social focal point in Hanoi.
-After seeing Ho Chi Minh’s Mausoleum and Museum, we'll witness Vietnam’s oldest traditional art performance right in the center of Hanoi, then stop at a market to purchase the ingredients we need for our Vietnamese cooking lesson.
+We'll explore Hanoi's Temple of Literature, Hỏa Lò Prison, the Vietnamese Women Museum, and the lively Old Quarter.
+We'll visit beautiful Hoàn Kiếm Lake – a cultural and social focal point in Hanoi.

 Activities at Friendship Village will include working with children in special education classes, observing and working with students in the vocational training classes, playing sports with children and veterans, gardening and most interestingly, talking with Vietnamese veterans about the U.S. & Vietnam War.

 We explore the town center, market and surrounding villages seeing a different side to Vietnam life.
-The following day we'll hike in the mountains to visit Hill tribes, such as the Hmong, Tay, and Dao.
+The following day we'll hike in the mountains to experience the Vietnamese countryside.
 We'll spend the night in one of the villages and return to Sapa the following morning to take the train back to Hanoi that evening.

 Please visit the CDC’s website to read more about recommended vaccinations for travel to Vietnam.
-The decision to get some, none, or all of the recommended vaccinations is a personal one, and should be discussed with your family doctor.
+The decision to get some, none, or all of the recommended vaccinations should be discussed with your family doctor.

 If you’d like to receive an emailed copy of this program’s day-to-day calendar, please give our office a call anytime between 9am and 5pm CST at 773-342-5200.